 Have you broken down your onboarding process yet?
-Because the next step is crucial for product activation rate optimization.
+Because the next step is crucial for product activation rate optimisation.

 Identifying where users are dropping off leading to churn

-This step is the reason you will be doing optimization.
+This step is the reason you will be doing optimisation.
 This is the point where you learn why your activation rate is low.

 Once you mapped out your onboarding flow, you should have your data across the onboarding funnel.

 In the case of the Ghost.org example above, the onboarding funnel wasn’t always as indicated.
 Infact John O’Nolan, the Founder/CEO, has blogged about how they discovered cracks in their onboarding channels and found ways to fix them to increase activation rates.